Measuring Bandwidth Usage

-On the FRC Field (and at home when the radio is configured using the FRC Bridge Configuration Utility) each team is limited to 4Mb/s of network traffic (see the FMS Whitepaper for more details).
-The FMS Whitepaper provides information on determining the bandwidth usage of the Axis camera, but some teams may wish to measure their overall bandwidth consumption.
+On the FRC® Field each team is allocated limited network bandwidth (see R704 in the 2022 manual).
+The FMS Whitepaper provides more information on determining the bandwidth usage of the Axis camera, but some teams may wish to measure their overall bandwidth consumption.
 This document details how to make that measurement.

 Start and in the search box, type